michalw100/Customer-management/README.md

 # Web application for customer management
 A few steps for the project to run:
-1. Open the terminal and enter the server folder -  cd server
+1. Open the terminal and enter the server folder
-2. Download node modules by the command npm i.
-3. Run the npm run dev command
+2. cd server --> npm install --> npm run dev.
-3. Open a new terminal and enter the client folder - cd client
+3. Open a new terminal and enter the client folder
-4. Download node modules by the command npm i.
-5. Run the npm run dev command.
+4. cd client --> npm install --> npm run dev.
-6. The project is not connected to my database - to maintain privacy.
-Paste the link to your mongoDB in the file - connectTodb. enjoy :)
+5. The project is not connected to my database - to maintain privacy.
+Paste the link to your mongoDB in the file - connectTodb or create .env file with URIDB and paste the link. enjoy :)